 The extent to which credits earned in colleges and universities are accepted toward

-Transfer students with less than 24 semester hours of earned credit must satisfy freshman
+Transfer students with less than 24 semester hours of earned transferrable credit

-Former UNO undergraduate students who were not enrolled in the regular semester immediately
+Former UNO undergraduate students who were not enrolled in the regular Fall and Spring

-preceding the semester of desired enrollment must apply for admission according to
+semester immediately preceding the semester of desired enrollment must apply for admission

-the deadline published on the Important Dates Catalog maintained on the University
+according to the deadline published on the Important Dates Calendar maintained on

-Registrar's website.
-If intervening college work was taken, official transcripts from
+the University Registrar's website.
+If intervening college work was taken, official

 Former students who were on scholastic probation and are readmitted will be continued

-on scholastic probation regardless of the average earned at the other institution(s).
+on scholastic probation regardless of the grade point average earned at the other

 Transfer students who are enrolled in any accredited college or university and wish

-institution.
-Such admission will terminate at the end of the session and does not
+as a guest student will terminate at the end of one semester and does not presuppose

-presuppose acceptance by any college or division of the University during the regular
+acceptance by any college or division of the University of New Orleans during the

-session.
-Students attending on this basis must submit all official university transcripts
+next regular semester.
+Students attending on this basis must submit all official university

-in which they are currently enrolled stating total number of credit hours previously
+transcripts in which they are currently enrolled stating total number of credit hours

-for registration.
-New freshmen entering UNO during the summer are classified as summer-only
+New freshmen entering UNO during the Summer term are classified as Summer-only students

 This program is designed for non-degree seeking students who are not currently enrolled